Botanical: Matricaria recutita

 Paul Bergner founder of North American Institute of Herbalism, says that chamomile is… “rare in its qualities of being both a bitter digestive tonic and a relaxant/sedative, meaning that it has both the ability to tone the digestive organs and at the same time relax the nervous system.”

-- As a tea, be used for lumbago, rheumatic problems and rashes.
+- tea – used for lumbago, rheumatic problems and rashes/li>

-- As a salve, be used for hemorrhoids and wounds.
+- salve – used for hemorrhoids and wounds

-- Relieve restlessness, teething problems, and colic in children.
+- known to relieve restlessness, teething problems, and colic in children

-- Relieve allergies, much as an antihistamine would.
+- known to relieve allergies, much as an antihistamine would

-- Aid in digestion when taken as a tea after meals.
+- known to aid in digestion when taken as a tea after meals

-- Speed healing of skin ulcers, wounds, or burns.
+- known to speed healing of skin ulcers, wounds, or burns

-- Reduce inflammation and facilitate bowel movement without acting directly as a purgative.
+- known to reduce inflammation and facilitate bowel movement without acting directly as a purgative

-- Be used as a wash or compress for skin problems and inflammations, including inflammations of mucous tissue.
+- often used as a wash or compress for skin problems and inflammations, including inflammations of mucous tissue

-- Promote general relaxation and relieve stress.
-Animal studies show that it contains substances that act on the same parts of the brain and nervous system as anti-anxiety drugs.
-Never stop taking prescription medications, however, without consulting your doctor.
+- known to promote general relaxation and relieve stress – Animal studies show that it contains substances that act on the same parts of the brain and nervous system as anti-anxiety drugs.

-- Control insomnia.
-Its mildly sedating and muscle-relaxing effects may help those who suffer from insomnia to fall asleep more easily.
+- useful when dealing with insomnia – It’s mildly sedating and muscle-relaxing effects may help those who suffer from insomnia to fall asleep more easily.

-- Treat diverticular disease, irritable bowel problems and various gastrointestinal complaints.
-Its reported anti-inflammatory and antispasmodic actions relax the smooth muscles lining the stomach and intestine.
-The herb may therefore help to relieve nausea, heartburn, and stress-related flatulence.
-It may also be useful in the treatment of diverticular disorders and inflammatory bowel conditions such as Crohn’s disease.
+- useful when dealing with diverticular disease, irritable bowel problems and various gastrointestinal complaints – It’s reported anti-inflammatory and anti-spasmodic actions relax the smooth muscles lining the stomach and intestine.
+The herb may therefore lend support to relieve nausea, heartburn, and stress-related flatulence.
+It may also be helpful in the treatment of diverticular disorders and inflammatory bowel conditions such as Crohn’s disease.

-- Soothe skin rashes (including eczema), minor burns and sunburn.
-Used as a lotion or added in oil form to a cool bath, it may ease the itching of eczema and other rashes and reduces skin inflammation.
-It may also speed healing and prevent bacterial infection.
+- known to soothe skin rashes (including eczema), minor burns and sunburn – Used as a lotion or added in oil form to a cool bath, it may ease the itching of eczema and other rashes and reduces skin inflammation.
+It may also support the speed of healing and prevent bacterial infection.

-- Treat eye inflammation and infection.
-Cooled chamomile tea can be used in a compress to help soothe tired, irritated eyes and it may even help treat conjunctivitis.
+- useful when dealing with eye inflammation and infection – Cooled chamomile tea can be used in a compress to help soothe tired, irritated eyes and it may even help treat conjunctivitis

-- Heal mouth sores and prevent gum disease.
-A mouthwash may help soothe mouth inflammations and keep gums healthy.
+- useful when dealing with mouth sores and gum disease – A mouthwash may help soothe mouth inflammations and keep gums healthy.

-- Reduce menstrual cramps.
-Its believed ability to relax the smooth muscles of the uterus helps ease the discomfort of menstrual cramping.
+- useful when dealing with menstrual cramps – Its believed ability to relax the smooth muscles of the uterus helps ease the discomfort of menstrual cramping.

 Dose: steep 1-2 tablespoons dried flowers in a cup of hot water for 5-10 minutes, drink 3-4 cups/day; 3-6 mL 3x/day of a 1:5 tincture